 If you have design skills and you want to do-it-yourself, take a look at Canva, Adobe, or My eCover Maker.
 Visit Unsplash, Pixabay, or Pexels for free stock photos.
 Check out iStockphoto, Shutterstock, or Fotolia to buy stock photos.

 More resourcs to explore - Books2read.com (Link Management), Lulu, Blurb.

 A common way to find readers is to publish your book on Kindle Select.
 When you publish on Kindle Select, readers can read your book for free if they're members of Kindle Unlimited.
 Offer another free gift (book or otherwise) to readers, include a link back to your website and build your audience over time.

-Many authors are having success with Facebook Ads.
+Many authors are having success with Facebook Ads and Amazon Ads.
 You can use ManyChat with Facebook ads, or check out Needls if you want a more hands off approach to advertising.
 And check out Ebook Booster too.
 If you can get a promotion on BookBub or Buck Books, you'll get a nice boost in sales and gain some new readers.

 Book Promotion Websites

 There are a lot of websites that claim to provide exposure for your books.
 Some are good.
 Some are a waste of money.
 Before you spend money on any book promotions, make sure you know exactly what you're getting in exchange for that money.
 Here are some websites that you can take a look at.

 BundleRabbit, Bookbub, Freebooksy/Bargain Booksy, Instafreebie, Book Gorilla, The Fussy Librarian, Instafreebie, BookSends, Ereader News today, Written Word Media.